-In 2023, the Audit Committee met eight times.
+In 2024, the Audit Committee met eight times.
 During its meetings, the Committee reviewed the financial statements of the company, the annual report, half-yearly and quarterly statements, as well as related results announcements.
 The Committee also considered issues arising from internal audits conducted by the Internal Audit department and the implementation of the company's Compliance Program.
-Obligations under the Sarbanes Oxley Act, the review of the independence of the external auditor, the company's data privacy and cybersecurity programs, developments in sustainability reporting regulations and a quarterly status update of significant litigation were some of the other important topics on the agenda of the Committee in 2023.
-The members of the Committee attended all meetings (100% average attendance rate).
+Obligations under the Sarbanes Oxley Act, the review of the independence of the external auditor, the company's data privacy and cybersecurity programs, enterprise risk management processes, developments in sustainability reporting regulations and a quarterly status update of significant legal, reputation and regulatory risks were some of the other important topics on the agenda of the Committee in 2024.
+The members of the Committee attended all meetings, except for Ms. Sarin who was excused at two meetings (94% average attendance rate).